-In February 2021, we issued a convertible promissory note in the amount of \$500,000 to Downwind Investments, LLC, or Downwind.
+In February 2021, we issued a convertible promissory note in the amount of \$500,000 to Downwind Investments, LLC, ("Downwind").
 Christopher McElvany, our President and Chief Executive Officer, is the principal owner of Downwind.
 The convertible promissory note bears an interest rate of 8% per annum and matured on February 25, 2022 and maturity has been extended to the date of successful completion of our initial public offering.
 The outstanding principal amount and accrued interest under this convertible promissory note is convertible at the option of the holder into our common shares at a price of \$1.58 per common share.
-As of December 31, 2022, the total outstanding principal amount of this convertible promissory note and accrued interest thereunder was \$573,863.
 On February 13, 2023, the closing date of our IPO, Mr. McElvany converted the outstanding principal amount of \$500,000 and accrued interest of \$78,575 under, this convertible promissory note into 366,187 of our common shares and the Company has no continuing obligation with respect to the convertible promissory note.

-In November 2020, we entered into a credit agreement with Origo BC Holdings Ltd., or the Origo Credit Agreement.
+In November 2020, we entered into a credit agreement with Origo BC Holdings Ltd., ("the Origo Credit Agreement").
 Under the Origo Credit Agreement, we obtained a line of credit in an aggregate principal amount of up to \$4,869,775, of which we can request an advance of up to \$364,777 in any calendar quarter.
 The Origo Credit Agreement has a term of three years, and all borrowings thereunder bear interest at a rate of 8% per annum.
 In the event of default, all outstanding indebtedness under the Origo Credit Agreement will bear interest at a rate of 15% per annum.
-As of December 31, 2022, there were no amounts outstanding under the Origo Credit Agreement.
+As of March 31, 2023, there were no amounts outstanding under the Origo Credit Agreement.

 In December 2018, we issued a promissory note to Livio Susin, one of our directors, in the principal amount of \$144,666, pursuant to which Mr. Susin loaned funds to us through a series of advances.
 All indebtedness under this promissory note bears interest at a rate of 21% per annum.
 The maturity date of this promissory note was December 31, 2021 and maturity has been extended to 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a public exchange.
-As of December 31, 2022, the total outstanding principal amount of, and accrued interest under, this promissory note was \$89,246.
-The Company entered into a debt settlement and subscription agreement with Livio Susin for the settlement of the promissory note, through the issuance of common non-voting shares at a 40% discount to the price of an initial public offering.
 On February 13, 2022, the closing date of our IPO, the entire outstanding principal and interest of \$88,707 was automatically converted into 36,962 of our common shares and the Company has no continuing obligation with respect to the promissory note.

 In February 2019, we issued a second promissory note to Mr. Susin in the principal amount of \$245,768, pursuant to which he loaned funds to us through a series of advances.
 Indebtedness under this promissory note bears interest at a rate of 2% per annum.
 The indebtedness under this promissory note is unsecured, and is repayable 90 days following to the successful completion of an initial public offering or a reverse takeover transaction which results in our shares being listed on a public exchange.
 In January 2021, Mr. Susin forgave \$39,746 of indebtedness under this promissory note in exchange for 13,889 shares of our common shares.
-As of December 31, 2022, the total outstanding principal of, and accrued interest under, this promissory note was \$206,807.
 On February 23, 2023, the Company repaid the entire outstanding principal and interest of \$207,266 and the Company has no continuing obligation with respect to the promissory note.